ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 :  The service layer represents the service view of the connectivity, that can differ for different types of services and for different providers/solutions.
-:  The top layer represents the application / flow view of connectivity.
+:  The top layer represents the application/flow view of connectivity.

 Digital Map:
 : Basis for the Digital Twin that provides a virtual instance of the